KraXen72/tiger/README.md

 - **why python?????** cause most youtube downloading stuff is already written in python
 - **why tkinter????** because i couldn't be bothered to set up flask. this works well enough.
 - **why mp3????** with the medium quality youtube provides, it doesen't make sense to transcode to flac or whatever.
 You can pr ogg transcoding if you feel like adding it.
+- **why tiger????** i had an empty bottle of tiger energy drink in front of me + it sounds cool & has a cool ascii art
 - it should *in theory* be able to download full playlists but i haven't tested it.
 - you can use https://greasyfork.org/en/scripts/446275-youtube-screenshoter to get any frame of an youtube video quickly (hold ctrl to download instead of clipboard)